CtrlZKing/Just-a-square/README.md

 Welcome to Just-a-Square!
 A fast-paced game where you play as a small red square.
 Your goal is to collect dots to increase your score while dodging dangerous obstacles to survive!

 # 🎮 How to Play
-Controls: [Insert your keyboard keys here, e.g., Arrow Keys or WASD]
+Controls: Arrow Keys to move

 Goal: Collect as many dots as possible and set a high score.